Harnesses

 *-attributes.json. - Change the default reference designator here, as well as any other attributes you may want to record.

-- In the command line, render it again after you
+- In the command line, build again after you

 - Navigate to the device folder, find the new rev folder you just made, open